TrshPnda/trshpnda.github.io/_posts/Dawn2.md

       sock.sent(buffer)
 ```

-But first let's double check our windows box with nmap.
+But first let's double check the serivce on windows box with nmap.

 ```
 Starting Nmap 7.80 ( https://nmap.org ) at 2020-12-29 14:45 EST